sanposhiho/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 #### The result calculation packages

-ScenarioResult only has the simple data that represent what was happen during the scenario.
+ScenarioResult only has the simple data that represent what happened during the scenario.

-So, we will provide useful functions and data structures to analize the result.
+So, we will provide useful functions and data structures to analise the result.

-For example:
+Here is the example ideas:
 - the function to aggregate changes in allocation rate of the entire cluster.
 - the function to aggregate changes in resource utilization for each Node.
-- the function to aggregate data by Pod.
+- the function to aggregate scheduling results from simulator's annotations.
+    - (the simulator records the scheduling results in Pod's annotation.)
 - the generic iterator function that users can aggregate custom values.
 - (Do you have any other idea?
 Tell us!)